These Mini Chicken Pot Pies with Pie Crust are the perfect way to serve individual, comforting meals that everyone in the family will love.

 - Once liquids are boiling, toss in chicken, then mixed vegetables.
 Let simmer for 5-10 minutes.

-- Check to see if filling needs additional seasonings.
+- Check to see if the filling needs additional seasonings.
 Add according to taste.

-- Roll out crust and fill bottom of four 5-inch, mini pie pans.
+- Roll out the crust and fill the bottom of four 5-inch mini pie pans.
 Cut away excess crust as needed.
 Pour mixture in.

 - Cut out round crust tops to fit on each of the four pies.
-Place the crust tops on and press sides together to seal each mini pie.
-Use a knife to cut vents in the top of pan to allow for steam to pass through.
+Place the crust tops on and press the sides together to seal each mini pie.
+Use a knife to cut vents on the top of each pie to allow for steam to pass through.

-- Melt butter in pot or Dutch oven.
+- Melt butter in a pot or Dutch oven.
 Add onion and celery.
 Cook until translucent.

 - Add flour and stir.
 Mix in chicken broth and cream and bring to a slow boil.